Palaeognathae

 PALAEOGNATHAE Pycraft, 1900

-The oldest major division among living birds is between the Palaeognathae and Neognathae, as named by Pycraft (1900).
-Although the ratites had long been considered related, Pycraft's completed the group by including the Tinamous, creating the Palaeognathae.
+Although the ratites had long been considered related, the tinamous were thought to be distinct.
+Pycraft completed the group by adding the tinamous to the ratites, creating the Palaeognathae.
 This consists of the volant tinamous, the non-volant ratites (ostriches, rheas, emus, cassowaries, kiwis), and their extinct relatives, which include moas, elephant birds, and the Lithornithiformes (sometimes called false tinamous).

 Traditionally, the Palaeognathae were divided into the flightless ratites and the volant tinamous.
-Some of the earlier generic evidence seemed to support this (e.g., Haddrath and Baker, 2001).
+Some of the earlier generic evidence seemed to support this division (e.g., Haddrath and Baker, 2001).

 This simple picture is now known to be wrong.
 An avalanche of more recent studies, including Chojnowski et al. (2008), Hackett et al. (2008), Harshman et al. (2008), Phillips et al. (2010), Faircloth et al. (2012), Haddrath and Baker (2012), J.V.
-Smith et al. (2013), Grealy et al. (2017), Yonezawa et al. (2017), Cloutier et al. (2019), Urantówka et al. (2020), Simmons et al. (2022), and Takezaki (2023), have come to a very different conclusion.
+Smith et al. (2013), Grealy et al. (2017), Yonezawa et al. (2017), Cloutier et al. (2019), Sackton et al. (2019), Urantówka et al. (2020), Simmons et al. (2022), and Takezaki (2023), have come to a very different conclusion.
 The ratites are not a natural grouping!
 The ratites are not monophyletic.
+This result is also supported by large-scale bird phylogenies such as Hackett et al. (2008), Prum et al. (2015), Kuhl et al. (2021), and Stiller et al. (2024).

 Moas, Elephant Birds, and Lithornithiformes